Project-Alpaca/LKP/README.md

 Electrode board for Chunithm slider controller.
 Works the same as its LKP-Diva counterpart.

-## pcb/LKP-IF-Qwiic
+## pcb/LKP-IF-QC

-SparkFun [Qwiic®][qwiic]/Adafruit [STEMMA® QT][stemmaqt] interface for LKP-Core.
+I2C quick connect (compatible with SparkFun [Qwiic®][qwiic] and Adafruit [STEMMA® QT][stemmaqt]) interface for LKP-Core.
+Goes up to 1MHz for I2C connections and up to 24MHz for UART connections.
 Converts between 5V logic used by LKP-Core and 3.3V logic used by Qwiic®/STEMMA® QT.

 It is also possible to use it to convert UART signal for main microcontroller running between 1.65V and 3.6V.
 To set it up:

-1. Break out the signals on any Qwiic® connector using a Qwiic® breakout board.
+1. Break out the signals on any one of the Qwiic®/STEMMA® QT port on LKP-IF-QC using a Qwiic®/STEMMA® QT breakout board.
 2. Connect the 3.3V pin to microcontroller's I/O voltage reference (must be between 1.65V and 3.6V).
 3. Connect SDA (blue wire, UART TX) to RX and SCL (yellow wire, UART RX) to TX.
-4. The other Qwiic® port should be left unconnected.
+4. The other Qwiic®/STEMMA® QT port should be left unconnected.

-Note that although the low side of the level shifter can take any voltage between 1.65V and 3.6V, 3.3V must be used in order to maintain compatibility with other Qwiic®-compatible systems.
+Note that although the low side of the level shifter can take any voltage between 1.65V and 3.6V, 3.3V must be used in order to maintain compatibility with other Qwiic®/STEMMA® QT-compatible systems.

 # BOM